 The mechanisms available in Ada to alter the type of a pointer value are unchecked type-conversions and type-conversions involving pointer types derived from a common root type.
 In addition, uses of the unchecked address taking capabilities can create pointer types that misrepresent the true type of the designated entity (see Section 13.10 of the Ada Language Reference Manual).

-The vulnerabilities described in Section 6.12 exist in Ada only if unchecked type-conversions or unsafe taking of addresses are applied (see 4 Concepts).
+The vulnerabilities described in Section 6.12 exist in Ada only if unchecked type-conversions or unsafe taking of addresses are applied (see 4 Language concepts).
 Other permitted type-conversions can never misrepresent the type of the designated entity.

 Checked type-conversions that affect the application semantics adversely are possible.